We all struggle. We all suffer on the inside. Every day…

-We think everything in life should be easier.
+We think post-COVID life should be ‘back to normal’ again.

 We worry because things might not turn out how we expect.
 We procrastinate because we fear discomfort and failure.
 We feel overwhelmed because we think we should be further along than we are.
 We feel angry because life should not be this way.
 And so it goes.